 Curry Place is on the left across the bridge.
 The first buildings were part of a 19th century farm.
 In the rear is the Holderness Historical Society housed in the former NorthHoldernessBaptistChurch, built in 1861 on Perch Pond Rd and moved to this site in 1994.
 The Historical Society is open Saturdays from 10 a.m to noon during the summer and by appointment.

 26. Just past the Citgo Station, take the right fork up Shepard Hill Rd.
-On the right, the Squam Lake Inn was built in 1897.
+On the right, the Squam Lake Inn, then known as the Hillside Inn, was built in 1897.
 On the left you will pass the former Episcopal Church St Peter’s in the Mount built in 1888.
 For many years now it has been a private residence.

 27-31.
 At the top of the hill make a right turn onto Coxboro Rd.
 Six different Coxes were among the first settlers and many built on this road.
 Closest to the corner, however, are several summer homes with lake and mountain views.
 On the left is “Birkeneck” which was built c.1890.
 Next to it is “Pinecrest,” built c.1870.
 It is supposedly the first house here to have been built specifically as a summer cottage.
 Then comes the Goodrich Cottage built in 1882 and finally “High Orchard,” a turreted Victorian built c.1880.
 Across the road on the right side is the “Tea House,” also built by the Goodriches.